 If you have a prior conviction for battery, including aggravated battery or felony battery, the punishment will be aggravated.
 A conviction means there was a determination of guilt in your previous case, even if adjudication was withheld or you entered a plea of nolo contendere.
 Assault and Battery lawyers in Broward County can assist you in minimizing or even eliminating your exposure to stern sentences following your arrest.

 Simple assault and battery are misdemeanors under Florida law but may be aggravated to felony charges if certain facts are alleged.
-For more information contact Broward County Assault & Battery Lawyer WR Moore.
+For more information contact Broward County Assault & Battery Lawyer William Moore.